 - Use a white card as your exposure subject and fill the viewfinder completely.
 If you use a darker object the exposure time required will be longer, hence use white.

-- Choose a normal focal length lens – wide lenses suffer from light fall off at the frame edges and can affect the test
+- Choose a normal focal length lens.
+Wide angled lenses suffer from light fall-off at the picture edges and can affect the test

 - Have your lens focused at infinity.
 The test object will not be in focus and focus is not desirable for this test.